|A cross with a view|

 |Who’s the king of the castle?|

-Along the river you can pay the ferry lady to cross the river and see the secret Hermitage which was home to the Hermit of Warkworth made famous in the poem of the same name, by Thomas Percy.
-Robson Green explored the Hermitage in his recent series Tales from Northumberland and I mean this year, to do the same.
+Along the river you can pay the ferry lady to cross the river and see the secret Hermitage.
+This was home to the Hermit of Warkworth made famous in the poem of the same name, by Thomas Percy.
+Robson Green explored the Hermitage in his TV series Tales from Northumberland

 |Sea side installation|